Marohn-Group/dissipationtheory/README.md

 Poetry (version 1.4.2)
 ```

 There is as yet no python available at the command line.
 Next create a `pyproject.toml` file that will specify the virtual environment (i.e., tells poetry what version of python to run and what packages to load).
 To create the `pyproject.toml` file I ran `poetry init` and answered the questions.
-Afterwards, invoke the virtual enviroment as follows.
+Afterwards, invoke the virtual environment as follows.
 Verify that python is now running at the command line.

 ```
 $ poetry shell